Tribes (band)

-Tribes were a British four-piece indie rock band, based in Camden Town, London, England, that formed in 2010.
-The group consisted of former Operahouse members Johnny Lloyd (vocals and guitar), Dan White (guitar) and Jim Cratchley (bass), along with White's childhood friend, Miguel Demelo (drums).
+Tribes are a British four-piece indie rock band, based in Camden Town, London, England, that formed in 2010.
+The group consists of former Operahouse members Johnny Lloyd (vocals and guitar), Dan White (guitar) and Jim Cratchley (bass), along with White's childhood friend, Miguel Demelo (drums).

-The band signed to Island Records in March 2011, and shortly after, released their first EP, entitled We Were Children, the title track from which eventually being made Zane Lowe's "Hottest Record in the World" on BBC Radio 1.
-The band have received praise from publications such as NME, The Fly, Clash and Artrocker, as well as supporting the likes of Mystery Jets, The Kooks, Kaiser Chiefs, Kasabian, Funeral Party, Mona, Pixies and even The Rolling Stones during their existence.
+The band signed to Island Records in March 2011, and shortly after, released their first EP, We Were Children, the title track from which eventually being made Zane Lowe's "Hottest Record in the World" on BBC Radio 1.
+The band have received praise from publications such as NME, The Fly, Clash and Artrocker, as well as supporting the likes of Mystery Jets, The Kooks, Kaiser Chiefs, Kasabian, Funeral Party, Mona, Pixies and The Rolling Stones during their existence.
 The band released their debut album, Baby, on 16 January 2012, and quickly followed it up with second album Wish To Scream on 20 May 2013.
 The band announced their split in November 2013.

+In 2020, the band reunited, initially for a one-off charity gig.
+In 2023 they announced their third studio album, Rabbit Head.

 History

+Founding (2010)

 After Lloyd, White and Cratchley's former band Operahouse split up in 2009, the three members formed Tribes with an aim to creating a much heavier, grungier sound than that of their former band, who were more of an experimental math-rock/indie outfit (the rest of the Operahouse lineup also going on to find success, with guitarist Alex Robertshaw joining alternative act Everything Everything, and drummer Ben Niblett joining LULS).
 They enlisted White's childhood friend Miguel Demelo, originally from South Africa, to drum for them.
 White grew up near Demelo, having tried to steal his wallet at a childhood birthday party a few years previously, and the pair eventually became good friends.